Lender Paid Closing CostsHave you ever been approached by an investor who can speak “investor speak” to the point your head is spinning?

 Generally, the higher an investment’s IRR, CFROI, and cap rate, the better.

-In the real world, it is improbable that an investment in a rental property goes precisely as planned or as calculated by this Rental Property Calculator.
+In the real world, it is unlikely that an investment in a rental property will go precisely as planned or as calculated by this Rental Property Calculator.

 Making so many financial assumptions extended over long periods (usually several decades) may result in undesirable/unexpected surprises.

-Whether a short recession depreciates the value of a property significantly or the construction of a thriving shopping complex inflates values, both can have drastic influences on cap rate, IRR, and CFROI.
+Whether a short recession significantly depreciates a property’s value or the construction of a thriving shopping complex inflates values, both can have drastic influences on cap rate, IRR, and CFROI.

 The monthly rent may also fluctuate drastically from year to year, so taking the estimated rent from a specific time and extrapolating it several decades into the future based on an appreciation rate might not be realistic.